-Mould may seem like a harmless threat, but, given enough moisture, it can cause an allergic reaction and even respiratory problems in those sensitive to it.
-Mould forms in areas of high humidity, where the natural exchange of air is limited.
-Mould can be caused or worsened by a number of factors, including incorrect heating or ventilation of rooms, water damage or condensation due to faulty insulation, or structural defects, such as leaky roofs.
+Mould may seem like a harmless threat, but with enough moisture, it can cause an allergic reaction and even respiratory problems in those sensitive to it.
+Mould forms in areas of high humidity and can be caused or worsened by a number of factors; these include faulty heating, poor ventilation, water damage, excessive condensation, or even structural defects, such as leaky roofs.

-Whether you have noticed dark spots on the walls, a musty, earthy smell in your property or the appearance of other pests, such as woodlice or silverfish, it’s likely you are experiencing a mould infestation.
+If you have noticed dark spots on the walls, a musty, earthy smell in your property or the appearance of pests such as woodlice or silverfish, it’s likely you are experiencing a mould infestation.
 Invisible spores spread through the air and can affect your floor, books and clothing, however, mould can be most prominent in non-visible places, including behind wallpaper or plasterboard.

 Rot and mould can be difficult to combat, especially when the infestation is severe.
 The duties of a rot and mould specialist include:

-To find a rot and mould specialist near you, follow our simple three-step process:
+To find rot and mould treatment services near you, follow our simple three-step process:

 Our search tools are designed to help you find a tradesman that best suits your needs, budget and location.